Set 3: Inferences (Advanced)

 • "Each approach illuminates something the other misses"

-Why others are wrong: A (Both have value.), C (The formalist distinguishes author from speaker.), D (Both approaches explain it differently.).
+Why others are wrong: A (Both approaches explain it differently.), B (The formalist distinguishes author from speaker.), D (Both have value.).